BioinformaticsIASBS/IEDTI-DEDTI/README.md

 #### Obtain *indirect* embeddings

-Kmeans can be applied considering different numbers as K. If you want to see the result of choosing different numbers as K with details of each clusters' members:
+K-means can be applied considering different numbers as K. If you want to see the result of choosing different numbers as K with details of each cluster's members:

 ```bash
 python indirect_embeddings.py --data_path data_folder_name --num_of_protein_clusters n --num_of_drug_clusters m --find_best_k True